Intimate partner violence; Spousal abuse; Elder abuse; Child abuse; Sexual abuse - domestic violence

 Mullins EWS, Regan L. Women's health.
 In: Feather A, Waterhouse M, eds.
 Kumar and Clarke's Clinical Medicine.
 10th ed.
 Philadelphia, PA: Elsevier; 2021:chap 39.

-The National Domestic Violence Hotline website.
-Help a friend or family member.
+The National Domestic Violence Hotline.
+Getting help for a friend in need.